‘A FRESH KIND OF CADDY’ - Volkswagen Caddy Cargo Independent New Review (Ref:1497/12139)

 With three million sales on the board, the Caddy is well established as the core starting point for Volkswagen's commercial vehicle line-up.
 Its history dates back to 1978 and a Golf-based US market pick-up called the Rabbit which was brought to Europe and rebadged 'Caddy' in 1982.
 But the Caddy's history as a small van really began in earnest with the second generation model of 1995.
 That became more sophisticated in the third generation form of 2003 which was subsequently offered in lengthened 'Caddy Maxi' form.
 By now, MPV and Camper variants were also available - and offered with both body lengths.

-The 'Caddy 4' fourth generation design of 2015 was visually very little different from its predecessor but much more sophisticated in terms of comfort, safety and efficiency.
-Five years on though, it was time for a more radical change, which brings us to the fifth generation model we're going to look at here.
+The 'Caddy 4' updated design of 2015 was visually very little different from its predecessor but much more sophisticated in terms of comfort, safety and efficiency.
+Five years on though, it was time for a more radical change, which brought us to the fourth generation SB-series model we're going to look at here.

 Driving Experience